Enhancing Transparency in the Low-Voltage Grid

 Power Quality Monitoring With »PQI-LV« in Combination With »I-Sense«

-High-quality power quality monitoring with the option of quick and easy feeder current measurement helps to identify trends at an early stage so that countermeasures can be initiated in time.
-The »PQI-LV« grid analysis device in combination with »I-Sense« thus enables more efficient utilization and controllability in the depth of the low-voltage grid.
+High-quality power quality monitoring with the option of quick and easy current drop monitoring helps to recognise trends at an early stage and offers the advantage of being able to initiate countermeasures in good time.

-High-Precision Transformer Measurement in the Secondary Substation with the »PQI-LV«
+High-Precision Transformer Measurement in the Local Substation - With the »PQI-LV« Power Quality Analyser

-• Measure voltage, current, power and power quality parameters at the transformer feed-in with extremely low deviations in accordance with IEC 61000-4-30 Class A Ed.
-4. Evaluate the power quality via in accordance with EN50160 and IEC61000-2-2.
+• Measure voltage, current, power and power quality parameters at the transformer infeed with less than 0.1% deviation in accordance with IEC61000-4-30 Class A Ed.
+4 to assess voltage quality via power quality parameters in accordance with EN50160 and IEC61000-2-2.

-• Analysis of flicker, THD, harmonics (H2-H50), supraharmonics 2-20kHz, transients & PQ events with fault recording in the case of an event of under- or overvoltage.
+• Analysis of flicker, THD, harmonics (H2-H50), supraharmonics 2-20kHz, transients & PQ events with fault recording in the event of under- or overshoot.

-Measuring, Recording and Evaluating Outgoing Circuits With the »I-Sense« Current Feeder Measurement Technology
+Measuring, Recording and Analysing Outgoing Circuits - With the »I-Sense« Current Measurement Technology

-• Simple connection possible using existing third-party devices, such as switching pannels with intelligent transducers.
+• Simple connection possible using existing ‘third party devices’, such as safety edges with intelligent transformers.

-Reporting – To the Point With the Analysis Software »WinPQ« & »WebPQ«
+Reporting - to the Point With the »WebPQ®« Analysis Software

 Quick Comparison: